 You can monitor minor venous malformations that aren’t a cosmetic concern or cause few symptoms.
 If a malformation is large or is causing symptoms, such as pain or bleeding then treatment is necessary.

 How To Identify Abnormal Veins

 Typically, you can know that you have varicose veins by looking at them.
 These veins protrude above the skin’s surface (though they are still covered by skin), and they look like a tangle of rope.
-The area around the veins might be swollen, as well, or the veins may appear raised on their own.
+The area around the veins might be swollen, or the vein may appear raised.

 Sometimes, these veins are painful, and sometimes they are just an aesthetic issue.
-For some people, varicose veins are painful enough to limit their mobility or impact their quality of life.
-Some symptoms can include restless legs, muscle cramps, itching skin, swelling of the ankles, a heavy feeling in the legs, and throbbing pain.
-Some people are not able to walk when these symptoms present, while others just can’t stand for long periods of time.
+For some people, varicose veins are painful enough to limit their mobility.
+They can even impact their quality of life.
+Some symptoms can include restless legs, muscle cramps, itching skin, swelling of the ankles, a heavy feeling in the legs, or throbbing pain.
+Some people cannot walk when these symptoms present.
+Some can’t stand for long periods.

 Treatment options for varicose veins

 Fortunately, there are many options for treating varicose veins